DominicBurkart/wikipedia-revisions/README.md

 ### PyPy

 PyPy is an alternate, faster Python distribution.
+Note that setting up PyPy may require external dependencies.

 For writing to a bz2-compressed csv file:
 ```sh